 Introduction

-Every takeymakey tool is powered by a little bit of code, written in JavaScript.
-The code defines some inputs, processes them and returns some output.
+Every takeymakey tool is powered by a little bit of JavaScript.
+The code defines some inputs and processes them into some output.

-Let’s take a look at a sample snippet.
+Let’s take a look at some sample code.
+The tool exports two properties, take and make.

 {